-Since week 46 (starting 11 November 2024), there has been a surge in diphtheria cases in the Western Cape (City of Cape Town), with 24 respiratory cases and 28 asymptomatic carriers testing positive for toxigenic C. diphtheriae.
+Since week 46 (starting 11 November 2024), there has been a surge in diphtheria cases in the Western Cape (City of Cape Town), with 25 respiratory cases and 28 asymptomatic carriers testing positive for toxigenic C. diphtheriae.
 Five clusters were identified (Table 2), including two linked to a correctional facility (weeks 50-51 and week 7), a cluster of children who played together (weeks 1-2), a family cluster (weeks 6 and 8), and a two-person cluster (weeks 8-9).
-An additional 15 respiratory cases in the Western Cape had no known epidemiological links.
+An additional 16 respiratory cases in the Western Cape had no known epidemiological links.
 Outside the Western Cape, one cluster was reported in Gauteng (week 2) consisting of two respiratory cases and another in Mpumalanga (weeks 9-10), involving a respiratory case and an asymptomatic carrier.
 Additionally, a cluster spanning Limpopo and Mpumalanga was reported in week 11, consisting of one probable case who resided in Limpopo and traveled to Mpumalanga after symptom onset, one confirmed case and two asymptomatic carriers in Mpumalanga (Table 2).
+Two further clusters were identified in Limpopo in weeks 14 and 15, each consisting of a case and a contact.
+Beyond these clusters, sporadic cases with no known epidemiological links have also been reported, including three in Mpumalanga (weeks 11, 14 and 15) and two in Limpopo-one in week 12 and two in week 15.

-Notified suspected cases of diphtheria 1 January 2024 - 30 March 2025
+Notified suspected cases of diphtheria 1 January 2024 - 13 April 2025

-From 1 January 2024 to 30 March 2025, 219 individuals have been reported as suspected diphtheria cases and tested negative for C. diphtheriae.
+From 1 January 2024 to 13 April 2025, 238 individuals have been reported as suspected diphtheria cases and tested negative for C. diphtheriae.
 Alternate diagnoses became available for some of the individuals with suspected diphtheria, and included Streptococcus pyogenes, Corynebacterium spp.
 NOT diphtheriae, Ludwig's angina, retrobulbar abscess or respiratory viruses including SARS-CoV-2.